 Ingredients:

-Fresh green beans, 1 lb (or canned if you’re in a pinch)
+- 1 lb fresh green beans (or canned if you’re in a pinch)

-One can of cream of mushroom soup
+- 1 can cream of mushroom soup

-Milk, 1/2 cup
+- 1/2 cup milk

 - Blanch your green beans (if using fresh) to get them nice and tender.

-- Combine soup, milk, soy sauce, and pepper in a mixing bowl.
-Then, fold in green beans and half the fried onions.
+- In a mixing bowl, combine soup, milk, soy sauce, and pepper.
+Fold in green beans and half the fried onions.

-- Transfer to a baking dish, cover tightly, and refrigerate.
-When Thanksgiving dinner arrives, reheat it before serving.
+- Transfer the mixture to a baking dish, cover tightly, and refrigerate.

-- Bake at 350°F for 25 minutes.
-Afterward, sprinkle with remaining onions and bake for another 5 minutes.
+- When Thanksgiving dinner arrives, reheat it before serving.
+Bake at 350°F for 25 minutes, then sprinkle with remaining onions and bake for another 5 minutes.

-Pro Tip: If you’re short on oven space, try baking this casserole in a toaster oven or even an air fryer!
+💡 Pro Tip: If you’re short on oven space, try baking this casserole in a toaster oven or even an air fryer!

 2. Sausage and Herb Stuffing